 An example of the impact that clinician-led research can have for New Zealanders is evident in work funded by the HRC and the NHMRC and led by the Australia and New Zealand Intensive Care Society Clinical Trials Group (ANZICS CTG).

-The result in this case is estimated to have saved the New Zealand health care system well over $150 million per year over the past 10 years, with hundreds of people admitted to New Zealand’s ICUs every year now surviving as a result of the practice changes that have occurred in response to the groups’ trial findings.
+ANZICS CTG recognises that adequately powered, definitive clinical trials to answer important clinical questions for the treatment of the critically ill can only be undertaken collaboratively, as part of multi-centre trial teams.
+The group's research has saved the New Zealand healthcare system well over $150 million per year over the past 10 years, with hundreds of people admitted to New Zealand’s ICUs every year now surviving as a result of practice changes that have occurred in response to trial findings.

 Dr Colin McArthur, a clinician based in Auckland DHB, and Dr Paul Young, a clinician based in Capital and Coast DHB and the Medical Research Institute of New Zealand have led game-changing HRC-funded research:

-• ANZICS CTG has made a substantial contribution to worldwide clinical practice through its research in fluid therapy.
-Findings from the SAFE study (Saline versus Albumin Fluid Evaluation) have influenced ICU practice around the world: they showed that the expensive albumin fluid ($332/litre) was not better than more affordable saline fluid ($1.60/litre), and that it was actually harmful in patients with traumatic brain injury, increasing their risk of disability and death.
+- ANZICS CTG has made a substantial contribution to worldwide clinical practice through its research in fluid therapy.
+Findings from the SAFE Study (Saline versus Albumin Fluid Evaluation) have influenced ICU practice around the world: they showed that the expensive albumin fluid ($332/litre) was not better than more affordable saline fluid ($1.60/litre), and that it was actually harmful in patients with traumatic brain injury, increasing their risk of disability and death.
 Saline is now preferred to albumin in ICUs, leading to better health outcomes for patients and an estimated cost savings of ~$137 million per year for the NZ health system.